Anxiety and impatience in long wait for Dorian in coastal US

 "I'm thanking God now that it has turned a little more to the east.
 But that's a forecast.
 We never know," said Kevin Browning, who was at the Vero Beach Home Depot looking for supplies after putting up his hurricane shutters Friday.
 "I feel for the Bahamas and I'm praying for them."

+"We can't make everybody happy.
+But we believe we can keep everyone alive," the governor said.

+Earlier in the day, McMaster said he understood the frustration with the waiting and uncertainty of Dorian's path.

 "We don't have a solid prediction as to where it might turn, where it might not turn when it will get here.
-But we assure you we have the best minds and the most experienced and talented people working around the clock," the governor said.
+But we assure you we have the best minds and the most experienced and talented people working around the clock," McMaster said.

 In Florida, it was still the Labor Day holiday weekend, so folks headed to the beach.
 It wasn't as crowded as usual at Jacksonville Beach, and members of the American Red Cross Volunteer Life Saving Corps were warning people not to go into the water.

-Note: This story has been corrected to show that the storm that made landfall in 2016 was Matthew.